 Two broad themes were obtained based on the objectives; perceptions and beliefs of mothers on the causes of neonatal jaundice, and the health seeking behaviour of mothers of neonates with jaundice.

-Socio-demographic features of participants
+2.1.1 Socio-demographic Features of Participants

 A total of eighteen (18) mothers of neonates with neonatal jaundice were sampled for the study.
 The socio-demographic characteristics of sampled mothers, included their age, marital status, number of children, religious background, level of education, occupational distribution, and nationality.
 It was prudent to establish the socio-demographic characteristics of study participants as it provides an opportunity to determine the influence of personal factors on their beliefs and perceptions regarding neonatal jaundice, their health seeking behaviour, factors that influence their health seeking behaviour and pre-hospital interventions in managing neonatal jaundice.

-With regards to the age distribution, the finding showed that the dominant age group of the youngest mothers was 25-34 years (13), with the minority (5) being 35-50 years old.
+With regards to the age distribution, the findings showed that the dominant age group of the youngest mothers was 25-34 years (13), with the minority (5) being 35-50 years old.
 Most (14) of the sampled mothers of neonates with neonatal jaundice were married while three (3) were single, with one (1) being widowed.
 The number of children among study participants varied and ranged from one (1) to three (3) children.
 Eleven (11) study participants had one child, the youngest (neonate) of which was between four days to a week old.
-Four (4) study participants had two children, with the remaining three (3) of them having three children.
+Four (4) study participants had two children, with the remaining three (3) having three children.

 On religion, the findings indicated that most (12) of the study participants were Christian, four (4) were Muslim, with two being Traditional African believers.
 Regarding the educational background of study participants, most of them had an appreciably high level of education.
 Nine (9) mothers had secondary school level of education, four (4) had tertiary education (six Higher National Diploma holders, and two university degree holders), two (2) had basic level of education (primary and junior high school), with the remaining three (3) mothers having no formal education.
 Majority (15) of study participants were gainfully employed, with three being unemployed.
 Out of the number employed, most (9) were traders, three (3) were administrative workers (secretaries), while two (3) were health workers (nurses), with the remaining one (1) being teachers.
-Finally, the findings indicated that all study participants were Ghanaian.
+Finally, the findings indicated that all study participants were Ghanaians.

-Organization of themes
+2.2 Organization of Themes

 Below is table one (1) indicating summary of themes and subthemes that were generated during transcription.